nzaupa/FPGA_resonant_converter/ResonantConverterBook/docs/programming/statements.md

 combinatorial with `always` is the same as assign.

-A `always` block is executed avery time a variable/net in the sensitivity list changes value.
+A `always` block is executed every time a variable/net in the sensitivity list changes value.
 The general structure is

 >`always @(<sensitivity list>)`